-Let us count the ways that Dolly — the person and the artist — has left her mark on the world as she celebrates 50 years as an Opry member.
+Let us count the ways that Dolly — the person and the artist — has left her mark on the world as she celebrates more than five decades as an Opry member.

 1. She believes in the power of dreams — and the hard work it takes to make them happen.